Kellyanne Conway’s Husband Calls For Investigation Into ‘Pathological’ Trump’s Mental Health

 — Newsweek (@Newsweek) March 14, 2019

-He concluded the rant by saying that these were just two recent examples, but suggested that there are hundreds, if not thousands more, calling the behavior a “disorder” and suggesting that regardless of whether or not impeachment is part of the discussion, someone should look into Trump’s mental health.
+He concluded the rant by saying that these were just two recent examples but suggested that there are hundreds, if not thousands more, calling the behavior a “disorder” and suggesting that regardless of whether or not impeachment is part of the discussion, someone should look into Trump’s mental health.

-A short while later, Conway took to Twitter again to respond to comments from his369,000 followers.
-He said that one of the problems with Trump’s lies is that the are unnecessary.
+A short while later, Conway took to Twitter again to respond to comments from his 369,000 followers.
+He said that one of the problems with Trump’s lies is that they are unnecessary.

-The attorney has never been afraid to call out his wife’s boss. he has repeatedly called Trump a liar and a “laughingstock.”
-Earlier this month, he called for the president to be impeached if it is determined that he pressured individuals in the DOJ to block the AT&T-Time Warner.
-His comments have prompted criticism that he is not being a supportive husband to his wife.
+The attorney has never been afraid to call out his wife’s boss, as Conway has repeatedly called Trump a liar and a “laughingstock.”
+Earlier this month, he called for the president to be impeached if it is determined that he pressured individuals in the Justice Department to block the AT&T-Time Warner merger.
+His comments, however, have prompted criticism that he is not being a supportive husband to his wife.